lesley-byte/password-maker/README.md

 ## Credits

-The Rutgers Full Stack Coding Bootcamp program with the fantastic instructors, tutors and graders really helped me with this.
+- The Rutgers Full Stack Coding Bootcamp program with the fantastic instructors, tutors and graders really helped me with this.
 I am grateful.
+- Also I'm borrowing the basic code structure to use the copy api from [w3docs](https://www.w3docs.com/snippets/javascript/how-to-copy-the-text-to-the-clipboard-with-javascript.html) .

 ## License